 For example, a mobile vacuum robot like a Roomba must be aware of physical obstacles in the workplace like walls, desks, and chairs.
 Also, it must have a sensor that determines when the floor is cleaned and then it can move on to a different area.
 When it runs low on batteries, the robot must combine the two tasks of being aware of the physical area and of how to perform programmed tasks.
 It can then stop vacuuming and find and approach its charging station.
 Similarly, Trackman must maintain a 3-D awareness of both the pitcher’s mound and home plate to call a strike or ball.

-Complications Implementing Robotics
+Complications Implementing Robotics in Baseball

 “When we look at a workplace, a big deal in robotics is to think about how stable it is,” Dr. Long said.
 “A stable workplace we call a structured workplace, and it’s one in which the world doesn’t change, or doesn’t change much.”
 Few things move or change in a structured, stable work environment.
 Dr. Long offers a factory floor with an assembly line as an example of a highly structured and stable workplace.